-While independently offshoring the production process to Mexico is challenging in any industry, medical device manufacturers face unique obstacles.
-If the products are being shipped to the U.S., they must be able to fulfill quality system (QS) requirements set by the U.S. Food and Drug Administration and follow its current good manufacturing practices (CGMPs) for medical devices.
+Medical device manufacturers face unique obstacles when transitioning production to Mexico.
+If the products are being shipped to the U.S., they must fulfill quality system (QS) requirements set by the U.S. Food and Drug Administration and follow its Current Good Manufacturing Practices (CGMPs) for medical devices.

-The relationship between the manufacturer and supplier is essential to meeting medical device quality requirements, so for U.S. businesses considering expanding to Mexico, they need a way to not only find the right suppliers, but must build a strong partnership with them.
+The relationship between the manufacturer and supplier is essential to meeting medical device quality requirements.
+For U.S. businesses considering expanding to Mexico, they need a way to not only find the right suppliers, but also to build a strong partnership with them.

 The Evolving Need to Build Positive Partnerships with Suppliers

-According to Today's Medical Developments, a medical device manufacturing magazine, the suppler-manufacturer relationship is critical in the medical industry to meet quality requirements and customer expectations.
+According to Today's Medical Developments, TMD, a medical device manufacturing magazine, the suppler-manufacturer relationship is critical to meet quality requirements and customer expectations.
 Certain suppliers have instituted advanced features, such as automated loading and unloading, or have enhanced machinery to meet these specifications, but without a strong relationship with the manufacturer, these suppliers may not be willing to offer their manufacturing customers the full-range of benefits.

 The Benefits of Third Party Involvement